microsoftgraph/msgraph-sdk-powershell/src/Teams/Teams/docs/v1.0/Update-MgTeamPrimaryChannel.md

             - `[SiteUrl <String>]`: The SharePoint URL for the site that contains the item.
             - `[TenantId <String>]`: The unique identifier (guid) for the tenancy.
             - `[WebId <String>]`: The unique identifier (guid) for the item's site (SPWeb).
-          - `[SiteId <String>]`: For OneDrive for Business and SharePoint, this property represents the ID of the site that contains the parent document library of the driveItem resource.
+          - `[SiteId <String>]`: For OneDrive for Business and SharePoint, this property represents the ID of the site that contains the parent document library of the driveItem resource or the parent list of the listItem resource.
 The value is the same as the id property of that [site][] resource.
 It is an opaque string that consists of three identifiers of the site.
 For OneDrive, this property is not populated.
         - `[WebUrl <String>]`: URL that displays the resource in the browser.
 Read-only.
         - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
-        - `[Bundles <IMicrosoftGraphDriveItem1[]>]`: Collection of [bundles][bundle] (albums and multi-select-shared sets of items).
+        - `[Bundles <IMicrosoftGraphDriveItem[]>]`: Collection of [bundles][bundle] (albums and multi-select-shared sets of items).
 Only in personal OneDrive.
         - `[DriveType <String>]`: Describes the type of drive represented by this resource.
 OneDrive personal drives will return personal.
 OneDrive for Business will return business.
 SharePoint document libraries will return documentLibrary.
 Read-only.
-        - `[Following <IMicrosoftGraphDriveItem1[]>]`: The list of items the user is following.
+        - `[Following <IMicrosoftGraphDriveItem[]>]`: The list of items the user is following.
 Only in OneDrive for Business.
-        - `[Items <IMicrosoftGraphDriveItem1[]>]`: All items contained in the drive.
+        - `[Items <IMicrosoftGraphDriveItem[]>]`: All items contained in the drive.
 Read-only.
 Nullable.
         - `[List <IMicrosoftGraphList>]`: list
           - `[(Any) <Object>]`: This indicates any property can be added to this object.
           - `[CreatedBy <IMicrosoftGraphIdentitySet>]`: identitySet